 EON’s FIRST SET OF TECHNOLOGY TARGETS INCLUDE NUCLEAR, ADVANCED NUCLEAR, CARBON CAPTURE AND SEQUESTRATION, AND AMMONIA FUEL.

-WE ARE ALSO IN THE PROCESS OF DEVELOPING A SMALL MENU OF POTENTIALLY TRANSFORMATIVE (VERY EARLY STAGE) TECHNOLOGIES THAT EON’S COMMERCIALIZATION EXPERTISE, ALONG WITH IMPACT DOLLARS, COULD BE EXTREMELY INSTRUMENTAL IN HELPING TO PROPEL FORWARD.
+WE ARE ALSO IN THE PROCESS OF DEVELOPING A SMALL MENU OF POTENTIALLY TRANSFORMATIVE (VERY EARLY STAGE) TECHNOLOGIES WHICH WE BELIEVE EON’S COMMERCIALIZATION AND FINANCIAL INNOVATION EXPERTISE CAN HELP PROPEL FORWARD.